danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

     ```

 #### Run the connector
-To execute the metadata extraction run the following command (substituting appropriate values for your environment):
+To execute the metadata extraction run the following, substituting appropriate values for your environment as needed:

 ```shell
 python3 main.py \